Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Presentation of the key characters that will take center stage of this Bible drama.
+Presentation of the principal characters that will take center stage of this Bible drama.

 The opening frame of the movie shows heaven appearing.
-In our bird’s eye view at the moment, all we can distinguish is this vast space and a planet–Earth.
+In our bird’s-eye view at the moment, all we can distinguish is this vast space and a planet–Earth.
 God is present, but He chooses to show himself in His work.
 He is keeping a bit of the mystery, not appearing yet as a personage.
-The Bible’s depiction is simpler—very basic stage direction.

 (Origin of the Universe, chapter 4.2)